 “A one-year delay is still reasonable to ask for,” Labrador said in an interview.

-Lawmakers tied to the Tea Party led a push last month to convince Republican House Speaker John Boehner to fight for major changes to Obamacare as part of the budget debate.
-That stalemate, which led to the first government shutdown since 1996, is now bleeding into a debate over the nation’s $16.7 trillion debt limit, which must be raised before Oct.
+Lawmakers tied to the Tea Party pushed Boehner last month to fight for major changes to Obamacare as part of the budget debate.
+That stalemate led to the first government shutdown since 1996 and is now bleeding into a debate over the nation’s $16.7 trillion debt limit, which must be raised before Oct.
 17 to avoid a U.S. default.

-Lamborn said he would back a debt limit increase if the deal included an equal amount of spending cuts.
+Lamborn said he would back a debt-limit increase if the agreement included an equal amount of spending cuts.
 He said he’s also seeking a deal that includes instructions for major tax-code revisions.

 “I recognize the writing on the wall,” he said.